 Places with a partial or total collapse of local health and eldery care experienced significantly higher and very strongly age-dependent IFR values, especially during the early phase of the pandemic.

-However, IgG antibody tests may underestimate the true prevalence of coronavirus infections and may thus overestimate the IFR by a factor of two to five (see section 2 below).
+However, IgG antibody tests may underestimate the true prevalence of coronavirus infections and may thus overestimate the IFR to some extent (see section 2 below).

 |Spain||August 7||Covid confirmed